 Treatment may also be unnecessary in mild cases of fungal nail infection.
 It's also unlikely to cause any further problems so you may feel it's not worth treating.

 For more severe or troublesome fungal nail infections, antifungal medication may be recommended.

 Antifungal medication comes in tablets or a special paint you apply directly to the nail.

 A small sample of the infected nail may need to be taken and sent off for testing before treatment starts, to confirm that you do have a fungal infection.

-Terbinafine and itraconazole are the two medicines most commonly prescribed for fungal nail infections.
+Terbinafine and itraconazole are the 2 medicines most commonly prescribed for fungal nail infections.

 These usually need to be taken once or twice a day for several months to ensure the infection has completely cleared up.
 If you stop taking the medication too early, the infection may return.

-Possible side effects of antifungal tablets can include headache, itching, diarrhoea, loss of sense of taste, and a rash.
+Possible side effects of antifungal tablets can include:

 If you prefer not to take antifungal tablets, your GP or pharmacist may suggest you try antifungal nail paint instead.